koindx/docs/docs/contribution.md

 ---
-sidebar_position: 4
+sidebar_position: 10
 ---

 # Contribution

-You can help us to improve the docs of Koindx!
+You can help us to improve the docs of KoinDX!

 ## How to Contribute